-We are still amazed to hear from our clients that they were not aware of the Global Affairs Canada authentication requirement for the translation of foreign language documents or more importantly that ALSC offers this service by employing a certified pool of Canadian translators.
+We still hear from our long time clients that they were not aware of the Global Affairs Canada authentication requirement for the translation of foreign language documents or more importantly that ALSC offers this service by employing a certified pool of Canadian translators.
 A few years ago Global Affairs Canada implemented a rule that any document needing authentication that is not in one of Canada’s official languages, being English or French, will need to be translated by a certified Canadian translator.
 After which it will then need to be further sworn by a Canadian notary, another key service ALSC offers its clients.
 As a result of Global Affairs Canada rule changes the translation of foreign language documents has become an important step in the authentication and legalization process, which is at the core of the specialized services that ALSC offers.

 Global Affairs Canada Authentication Requirements for Foreign Language Documents